-Many ancient civilisations – including the Greeks, Thracians, Persians, Alexander the Great, the Turks, the Mongols, the Ottomans and others – have laid claim to all or parts of what we know today as Turkey.
-This has made the culture, architecture and history of this fascinating country a mishmash of early humanity.
+Many ancient civilizations—including the Greeks, Thracians, Persians, the Turks, the Mongols, the Ottomans, and others—have laid claim to all or parts of what we know today as Turkey.
+This has made the culture, architecture, and history of this fascinating country a mishmash of early humanity.

 It's an open, democratic society with a mostly Muslim population speaking Turkish.
 The country might not be a world power, but it's a force in the region and a truly unique place.

 Istanbul is your jumping-off point, and there are regular flights to the luxurious city.
-In the past, Istanbul played a key waypoint on the famous Silk Road.
-Many refer to it as Europe's capital of culture, and it's one of the most-visited tourist destinations in the world.
+In the past, Istanbul was a key waypoint on the famous Silk Road.
+It has been named Europe's capital of culture, and it's one of the most-visited tourist destinations in the world.
 The city is a rapidly developing metropolis that's expanding fast, but somehow maintains its old-world charm.

 But a trip to Turkey shouldn't be limited to Istanbul.
-Head to Cappadocia in the south-west for horse-riding, water sports and some of the best views in the country.
-The east of the country is rougher terrain but rewards the adventurous with stunning vistas; hard-won after a long trek.
+Head to Cappadocia in the southwest for horseback riding, water sports, and some of the best views in the country.
+The east of the country is rougher terrain but rewards the adventurous with stunning vistas, hard won after a long trek.